 This time, the spawned thread has a vector of strings that we want to send to the main thread.
 We iterate over them, sending each individually, and pause between each by calling the thread::sleep function with a Duration value of one second.

-In the main thread, we’re not calling the recv function explicitly anymore: instead we’re treating rx as an iterator.
-For each value received, we’re printing it out.
+In the main thread, we’re not calling the recv function explicitly anymore: instead, we’re treating rx as an iterator.
+For each value received, we’re printing it.
 When the channel is closed, iteration will end.

-When running the code in Listing 16-10, you should see the following output, with a one second pause in between each line:
+When running the code in Listing 16-10, you should see the following output with a one second pause in between each line:

 Got: hi